ciathyza/skyrim-optimization-guide-2018/README.md

 skse_steam_loader.dll
 ```

-Install the SKSE `Script` folder incl. contents with Mod Organizer (see below) into a dedicated mod entry. **Do this step after you've installed Mod Organizer (We install SKSE itself before MO so that MO automatically picks up the SKSE loader)!** Simply zip the Scripts folder and then install it with Mod Organizer (Install a new mod from an archive) into a new mod entry named `SKSE` or something similar.
+Install the SKSE `Script` folder incl. contents with Mod Organizer (see below) into a dedicated mod entry. **Do this step after you've installed Mod Organizer (We install SKSE before MO so that MO automatically picks up the SKSE loader)!** Simply zip the Scripts folder and then install it with Mod Organizer (Install a new mod from an archive) into a new mod entry named `SKSE` or something similar.

 #### 3.2 Mod Organizer